ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 - +Folding Meter{}
 - +Di2 Plug Tool for EW-SD300 wires (TL-EW300){}
 - +5 mm Hex Key{}
 - +Park Tool Repair Stand PCS-10.3{}.
-I´m happy with that.
+I'm happy with that.
 It is sturdy, has a secure and stable stand, can be adjusted in height, and the clamp mechanism works pretty well.
 - +Park Tool Handlebar Holder HBH-2{}
 - +Tesa Crepe{}
 - +Electrical Tape{}

 ### Steps

 I use the following process for the wiring: Pushing the Di2 wire through a tube into the desired direction.
 When the Di2 wire plug becomes visible at the target opening I use my do-it-yourself routing tool to fish the Di2 wire out of the target opening and pull the Di2 wire by hand further.
-It´s not necessary to have anything more.
+It's not necessary to have anything more.

 1. **Battery:** The wiring starts by inserting the Di2 battery into the seatpost.
 The Ritchey Battery Mount surrounds the battery nicely and fits well into the Ritchey seat post.
    <figure>